 Nasdaq Rules require listed companies to make public disclosure in several areas.
-For example, listed companies are required to publicly disclose material information that would reasonably be expected to affect the value of its securities or influence investors' decisions as well as when non-independent directors serve on a committee that generally requires only independent directors, such as for a controlled company or under exceptional and limited circumstances.
-Listed companies are also required to file required periodic reports with the Commission.
-A principal purpose of these disclosure requirements is to protect investors and ensure they have necessary information to make meaningful investment and voting decisions.
+For example, a listed company is required to publicly disclose material information that would reasonably be expected to affect the value of its securities or influence investors' decisions as well as when non-independent directors serve on a committee that generally requires only independent directors, such as for a controlled company or under exceptional and limited circumstances.
+A listed company is also required to file required periodic reports with the Commission.
+A principal purpose of these disclosure requirements is to protect investors and ensure these investors have necessary information to make informed investment and voting decisions.